cevr/ftld/README.md

 ### Methods

 - `Option.from` - Creates an `Option` from a value that might be `null` or `undefined`.
-- `Option.fromPredicate` - Creates an `Option` from a value that might satisfy a predicate.
+- `Option.fromPredicate` - Creates an `Option` from a predicate.
+Can narrow the type of the value.
 - `Option.tryCatch` - Creates an `Option` from a function that might throw an error.
 - `Option.Some` - Creates an `Option` from a value that exists.
 - `Option.None` - Creates an `Option` from a value that doesn't exist.